gamblevore/jeebox/README.md

 Jeebox is useful for describing:

-* Code (build a programming language using Jeebox)
+* Code : Build a programming language using Jeebox, or anything with code-like syntax (databases).
-* Save-files (for just about anything)
+* Save-files : For just about anything.
-* Natural-language (English/Spanish/Russian/etc)
+* Natural-language : English/Spanish/Russian/etc.
-* A tighter more expressive alternative to JSON/XML.
+* Other things : Like maths!
+Or freely mix any combination of the above.
-* Other things (maths), or freely mix any combination of these.
+* Efficiency : A tighter more expressive alternative to JSON/XML.

 The original goal was to describe the meaning-of-code, as a step towards artificial-intelligence.
 But Jeebox doesn't have any AI in it, it's just a good data-format!